-- Press the “Sautee” button on the Instant Pot and warm oil.
-Add onions and garlic.
-Stir well and cook for about 5 minutes until the onions become fragrant and start to appear translucent.
+- Press the "Sautee" button on the pressure cooker to warm oil for a minute.
+Add onions and garlic and cook for about 5 minutes, stirring frequently, until the onions become appear translucent.

 This recipe was originally published on November 4, 2017.
 Since then, it’s been freshened up with new pictures, commentary, and made even more delicious!